LightForm-group/matflow-user-documentation/README.md

   which is the file path to `input_file`, the file you want to create.
   The `input_file` must point to the label of a file in `command_files`.
   `from_inputs` defines which of the task schema inputs are required for each of the `input_file_generators`.

+- `output_file_parsers` is  shortcut for a python script which processes output files from previous steps.
+  The function in the python script must have parameters for each of the files listed in `from_files`, and this function should return data in a dictionary.
+  If you want to save results to a file, this can be done in the python function too, but the function should return a dict.
+This can be hard-coded in the function, or via an `inputs: [path_to_output_file]` line in the output file parser, and it will come after the output files in the function signature.
+  There is currently a bug such that files used in `output_file_parsers` are automatically saved, so if you have explictly saved them already using `save_files` in the main action, it will crash.
+You need to remove them from that `save_files` list in the main action, but leave them as `command_files` because they're referenced by the output file parser.

+- Matflow stores output values using its own storage format based on Zarr - as such not all possible options are supported (currently pandas dataframes are not).

 ## about YAML